njse22/Structures/README.md

 **Justification of the project:**

-this is a personal project, in this remote I make a structures like:
+this is a personal project, in this remote I maked a structures like:

   - Stack
   - Queue